drug-design/course/docs/chapters/stereochemistry.md

 #### Example 2

-In this example we have a chiral carbon atom (bearing the methyl group) in a cyclic system.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/example-2-e2a1eac6'><i class='fa fa-play' aria-hidden='true'></i></button>In this example we have a chiral carbon atom (bearing the methyl group) in a cyclic system.

 ![](https://media.drugdesign.org/course/stereochemistry/chirality3.gif){: loading=lazy }

 ### Chirality Descriptor: Optical Rotation

-Optical activity is the ability of a molecule to rotate the plane of polarized light.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/chirality-descriptor-optical-rotation-9cf01597'><i class='fa fa-play' aria-hidden='true'></i></button>Optical activity is the ability of a molecule to rotate the plane of polarized light.
 An optically active molecule causing rotation of the light in a clockwise direction is called dextrorotatory and a (+) is associated to its chemical name.
 A molecule causing rotation of the light in the counterclockwise direction is called laevorotatory and a (-) is associated to its chemical name.
 The optical rotation of a molecule is defined by the following formula:

 ![](https://media.drugdesign.org/course/stereochemistry/2_2_0_1.png){: loading=lazy }